-- 1. Building Footprint - a.
-Buildings must comply with the maximum building footprint as specified in the building dimensional standards for each VCOD zone. - b.
-Building Footprint includes all enclosed spaces whether for habitation or storage.
+1. Building Footprint

+a.
+Buildings must comply with the maximum building footprint as specified in the Building Dimensional Standards for each VCOD zone.

+- Building footprint includes all enclosed spaces whether for habitation or storage.
 Any parking area that is covered by a roof is included in the Building Footprint. - c.
+Building footprint includes decks that extend more than eight (8) feet from the building face. - d.
 The following features do not count towards the building footprint. - i.
-Portions of the building below the average grade and not visible from any right of way or adjacent lot line.
+Portions of the building below the average grade and not visible from any right of way or adjacent lot line. - ii.

-- ii.
 Architectural features, as defined in Sec.
 9.2.6.B.10. - iii.
 Structures, as defined in Sec.
+1.5.3.D.

-1.5.3.D. - 2.
-Building Height - a.
-Buildings may not exceed the maximum building height specified for each VCOD zone.
+2. Building Height

+- a.
+Buildings may not exceed the maximum building height specified in the Building Dimensional Standards for each VCOD zone.
 Building height is measured as defined in Section 1.5.4.
 Height. - b.
-For the limited purposes of determining the applicable building height requirements, if an abutting property is within a VC2 or VC3 district it shall be deemed to be in such Overlay District and not the underlying zoning district. - 3.
-Story Height - a.
-The Ground Story of a building must comply with the minimum story height requirements specified for each VCOD zone. - b.
+For the limited purposes of determining the applicable building height requirements, if an abutting property is within a VC2 or VC3 district the abutting property shall be deemed to be in such Overlay District and not the underlying zoning district.

+3. Story Height

+- a.
+The Ground Story of a building must comply with the minimum story height requirements specified in the Building Dimensional Standards for each VCOD zone. - b.
 The height of the ground story and upper story(ies) of a building is measured vertically from the surface of the finished floor to the surface of the finished floor above, or to the top of the highest roof beam if no finished floor is immediately above, at all points. - c.
-The height of a half-story is measured vertically from the surface of the finished floor to the top of the highest roof beam above. - 4.
-Number of Stories - a.
-Buildings may not exceed the maximum number of stories as specified in the building dimensional standards for each VCOD zone. - b.
-For the limited purposes of determining the allowable number of stories for a building, if an abutting property is within a VC2 or VC3 district it shall be deemed to be in such Overlay District and not the underlying zoning district.
+The height of a half-story is measured vertically from the surface of the finished floor to the top of the highest roof beam above.

+Number of Stories

+- a.
+Buildings may not exceed the maximum number of stories as specified in the Building Dimensional Standards for each VCOD zone. - b.
+For the limited purposes of determining the allowable number of stories for a building, if an abutting property is within a VC2 or VC3 district the abutting property shall be deemed to be in such Overlay District and not the underlying zoning district.

-- 5. Half-Story for Pitched Roofs - a.
+5. Half-Story for Pitched Roofs

+a.
 Space located directly under a pitched roof is counted as a half (0.5)-story, provided the following standards are all met:

 - i.
 At least two (2) opposite roof planes are pitched toward each other. - ii.
 A pitched roof may be composed of roof planes with different slopes. - iii.
 The slope of any pitch must be no greater than 14:12 (49.4 degrees); otherwise, this story is counted as a full story. - iv.
 The roof rafters must intersect the wall plate or top of wall frame of the exterior walls at a height no more than two (2) feet above the finished floor of the half (0.5)-story; otherwise, this story is counted as a full story. - v.
 Dormers must comply with the requirements set forth in Sec.
+1.5.4.G.

-1.5.4.G. - 6.
-Half-Story Step-Back for Flat Roofs - a.
-For buildings in the VC3 zone, the required step-backs must be provided above the fourth story, or for buildings less than four (4) stories at a building height of fifty-seven (57) feet.
+6. Half-Story Step-Back for Flat Roofs

+- a.
+For buildings in the VC3 zone, the required step-backs must be provided above the fourth story, or for buildings less than four (4) stories at a building height of fifty-seven (57) feet. - b.
+For buildings in the VC2 zone, the required step-backs must be provided above the third story, or for buildings less than (3) stories at a building height of forty-four (44).